Cinderpe1t/TBS_Robotics_Motor_Control_with_Python/README.md

 - It is an interesting option to reduce package size when the number of motors scale up, or highly synchronized response is required

 ## Test drive with keyboard input
+- The program runs on JETSON or RPi with monitor, keyboard, and mouse attached
-- It needs four motors connected
+- It needs four motors connected to U2D2
 - Motor setup should be modified at `dxl_4x_drive.py` in advance
   - Motor ID's are 1 - 4
   - Baud rate is 57600